 Have you ever wondered about roasted hazelnuts?
 Like how the heck do you make them?
 Their skins don’t peel off at all and they sure don’t taste like Nutella one bit when they are raw.
 So how do you take these delicious nuts from hard and bitter to crunchy and sweet?

 So I thought I would test out two different methods for roasting and peeling and see which one worked the best.

-So I did a little research on how to remove those stubborn skins and get those nuts toasted up and ready to enjoy as a snack or in some fabulous recipes with hazelnuts.
+I did a little research on how to remove those stubborn skins and get those lovely nuts toasted up and ready to enjoy as a snack or in some fabulous recipes with hazelnuts.

-First up was the Julia Child method of boiling and ice bathing the nuts.
+First up is the Julia Child method of boiling and ice bathing the nuts.
 It is called blanching hazelnuts.